albertoquiroga-ctrl/exchange-programming/Final Project/hk_monitor/README.md

 # HK Conditions Monitor (super simple)

 Everything is inside `app.py`.
 No TOML files, no database.
-It pulls live data from the Hong Kong open-data APIs and only falls back to mock JSON if you pass `--use-mock` or the API fails.
+It pulls live data from the Hong Kong open-data APIs.

 ## How to run
 ```bash